 Certified infrastructure

 Yes.
 Under the Electronic Transactions Act 1999 and corresponding state/territory legislation, electronic signatures are legally valid when they identify the signer, indicate their approval, and use a reliable method.
-SignForge meets all of these requirements.
+SignForge records each of these, and what it records is set out on this page.

 Most commercial documents can be signed electronically, including contracts, NDAs, employment agreements, lease agreements, and purchase orders.
 Exceptions include wills, powers of attorney, citizenship documents, and migration documents.